Do you know what’s common between Nokia, Kodak, Blockbuster, and Yahoo?

 - Use a different approach to carry out day-to-day business operations

 - Strive to achieve seamless innovation and disruption

 Why do you need Digital Transformation?

-The reasons for ‘Why digital transformation’ are many, but the main reasons are changing market and customer demands.
+The reasons for ‘Why digital transformation’ are many, but the main reasons are changing markets and customer demands.

-The following statistics can sum the need for Digital Transformation-
+The following statistics can sum up the need for Digital Transformation-

 - According to Mckinsey, data-centric companies are 23x more likely to acquire customers